 Career Training Smart Option Student Loan

 These student loans are for those seeking a trade certificate as opposed to a college degree.
 If you’re interested in obtaining professional training in something like plumbing, construction, or film and video editing, this is the loan program for you.
-Because these programs don’t necessitate full-time attendance, Sallie Mae doesn’t require you be enrolled at least half time for this loan.
+Because these programs don’t necessitate full-time attendance, Sallie Mae doesn’t require you to be enrolled at least half time for this loan.

 Interest Rates and Repayment Terms